toebeann/BepInEx.Subnautica/README.md

     ```
     Make sure to replace `<path to game folder>` with the path to the folder where Subnautica is installed!
 3. Run the game via Steam.
-4. At this point, you may see a prompt warning you that "libdoorstop_x64.dylib" cannot be opened because the developer is unverified.
+4. At this point, you may see a prompt warning you that `libdoorstop_x64.dylib` cannot be opened because the developer is unverified.
 In this case:
    1. Open System Preferences.
    2. Go to Security & Privacy and select the General tab.
    3. Towards the bottom you should see a message saying that the program was blocked from opening.
-Click "Open Anyway" and confirm the prompt that pops up.
+Click `Open Anyway` and confirm the prompt that pops up.
    4. Run the game via Steam.

 At this moment you will not see any clear indication that BepInEx is working.
-It is suggested to test by installing a simple plugin such as [ConfigurationManager](https://www.nexusmods.com/subnautica/mods/1112) and then pressing F5 to open the Configuration Manager window.
+It is suggested to test by installing a simple plugin such as [Configuration Manager](https://www.nexusmods.com/subnautica/mods/1112) and then pressing F5 to open the Configuration Manager window.

 ## Useful links